ucb-ist-drupal/ucberkeley_cas-7/README.txt

 authentication and UC Berkeley LDAP with a Drupal site.
 Once UCB CAS is enabled logging into your site via CalNet should "just work."

-When a user logs in via CalNet for the first time Drupal will create an account for them and assign them to the "authenticated user" role.
-Be very cautious with assigning the "authenticated user" role any privileges beyond what the "anoymous user" role has.
+IMPORTANT: When a user logs in via CalNet for the first time Drupal will create an account for them and assign them to the "authenticated user" role.
+Be very cautious with assigning the "authenticated user" role any privileges beyond what the "anonymous user" role has.
 The best way to manange privileges for your CalNet users is to create a role like "editor" which is allowed to create content.
 You should then review each new person in the "authenticated user" role and decide whether or not to assign them your "editor" role.
 (The Rules module can be used to send you automatic emails each time a new user account is created on your site.)

 REQUIREMENTS
 ------------